ICARUS-tooling/icarus1-platform/README.md

 **ICARUS** stands for "Interactive platform for Corpus Analysis and Research tools, University of Stuttgart" and is a visualization and search tool geared towards dependency treebanks and/or corpora annotated for coreference.
 The original project page with additional information and associated publications can be found [here](https://www.ims.uni-stuttgart.de/forschung/ressourcen/werkzeuge/icarus.en.html).

+**!
+Further feature development for the ICARUS project in its first generation is discontinued.
+Expect the 2nd generation to be available soon™ !**

 ## Features

 * Easy setup: only Java 7 or higher required to run ICARUS locally